Chittu13/C_Program/C/2D_array.md

 ```

-# 5. To create a symmetrix matrix from assymmetric matrix.
+# 5. To create a symmetrix matrix from skew symmetric matrix.

 ```c